Big Pulp - the magazine of fantasy | mystery | adventure | horror | science fiction | romance

 He leaves, her horribly false, so not bone-chilling scream sounding like the grating of fingernails on a blackboard to his acutely sensitive ears.

-Paying For It by Ed Kratz
+Paying for It by Ed Kratz

-and more great fiction and poetry available in
+fiction & poetry are available in

-Big Pulp Fall 2011!
+Big Pulp Fall 2011: